Jubal Harshaw

 Jubal Harshaw is a fictional character featured in several novels by Robert A. Heinlein, most prominently 1961's Stranger in a Strange Land.
 He is described as: "Jubal E. Harshaw, LL.B., M.D., Sc.D., bon vivant, gourmet, sybarite, popular author extraordinary, neo-pessimist philosopher, devout agnostic, professional clown, amateur subversive, and parasite by choice."

 Character description

 The character's name was chosen by Heinlein to have unusual overtones, like Jonathan Hoag.
 The character shares a surname with radio host Ruth Harshaw, a Denver radio host on whose program Heinlein frequently appeared, likely as a tribute.

 The main character of the novel, Valentine Michael Smith, enshrines him (much to Harshaw's initial chagrin) as the patron saint of the church he founds.
 Critics have also suggested that Harshaw is actually a stand-in for Heinlein himself, based on similarities in career choice and general disposition; though Harshaw is much older than Heinlein was at the time of writing.
 Harshaw even is described as planning a story based on an idea Heinlein passed on to Theodore Sturgeon.

-Reviews
+Reception

-Paul di Filippo called the character "the Heinlein mouthpiece in Stranger in a Strange Land.
+Paul di Filippo called the character "the Heinlein mouthpiece in Stranger in a Strange Land".